EarthScope/ispaq/README.md

 Example, "myStations: IU.ANMO.10.BHZ, IU.\*.00.BH?, IU.ANMO.\*.?HZ, II.PFO.??.\*".
 By default, aliases are formatted
 as Network.Station.Location.Channel.
 This format pattern can be modified using the sncl_format entry discussed below.

+Note: When directly specifying a SNCL pattern on the command line, SNCLs containing wildcards should be enclosed by quotes to avoid a possible error of unrecognized arguments.

 **Data_Access** has four entries describing where to find data, metadata, events, and optionally response files.

 * *dataselect_url:* should indicate a miniseed location as one of the FDSN web service aliases used by ObsPy